mstcroix/WorldCompensationSystem/whitepaper/wcsOES.md

 The following `code` sections provide the main use-case description.
 The current node (client or server) is specified before the $ (dollar) sign.

-For example, node 'homeland' is described as followin:
+For example, node 'homeland' is described as following:
 ```
 homeland$
 ```